Nuova Camorra Organizzata: Acquiring and consolidating power

-The NCO spread like wildfire in the crisis-ridden Campanian towns of the late 1970s, offering alienated youths an alternative to a lifetime of unemployment or poorly paid jobs.
+The NCO spread in the crisis-ridden Campanian towns of the late 1970s, offering alienated youths an alternative to a lifetime of unemployment or poorly paid jobs.
 Hundreds of young men were employed as enforcers.
 Initially, the main specialisation of NCO gangs was extorting money through protection rackets from local businesses.
 The police calculated that the NCO had some 7000 armed associates in 1980.
 While the traditional Camorristic families held territorial powers and the consequent responsibility over their controlled areas, the NCO had no qualms over breaking the established social fabric by extorting shopkeepers, small factories and businesses, and building contractors.
 In its quest for cash, it even targeted individuals such as landlords, lawyers and professionals.
 The NCO's protection racket even included a transient circus.

 The NCO later branched out to cocaine trafficking, partly because it was less subject to police investigation than heroin, but also because the Sicilian Mafia was less involved in the cocaine trade.
 He also embarked on a ruthless campaign against the Sicilian Mafiosi operating in Campania.
 The years of the NCO's domination (1979–1983) saw the highest number of homicides, of which there were 900 in Campania alone.

 At the end of the 1970s, two types of Camorra gangs began to take shape: the NCO type gangs led by Cutolo, which dealt mainly in Cocaine and protection rackets, preserving a strong regional sense of identity, and the business oriented clans allied with the Mafia which were led by the likes of Michele Zaza, Carmine Alfieri, Lorenzo Nuvoletta, etc., who dealt in cigarettes and heroin, but soon moved on to invest in real estate and construction firms.